 Who can order from Duke Dining locations?

 To keep our community safe, Duke has placed restrictions on who can visit the University’s campus.
-Students must be registered with Student Affairs to be on campus, and DukeCard access is required to access dining locations inside the Bryan Center and the Brodhead Center, but all meals must be taken to go.
-Please visit coronavirus.duke.edu for more information on who is permitted on campus.
+DukeCard access is required to access many dining locations buildings.
+Please visit Duke's Coronavirus Response page for more information on who is permitted on campus.

 Duke Dining locations will continue to follow strict allergen-safety procedures.
 As always, some locations are better able to accommodate food allergies than others.
-If you have questions on the best place to eat for your particular allergy, please contact email@example.com.
+If you have questions about the best places to eat for your particular allergy, please contact email@example.com.